-Note: (i) Any two of the options not already opted for in Semester I and Semester II.

-(ii) C- Compulsory Subject E -Elective
+Note: (i) Any two of the options not already opted for in Semester I and Semester II. (ii) C- Compulsory Subject E -Elective; D- Dissertation

-MASTER OF ARTS (Economics) Semester - I Session 2020-21 Course Code: MECL-1171
+Master of Arts (Economics) Semester - I Session 2021-22 Course Code: MECL-1171 Microeconomics-I

-Microeconomics-I

-- CO1: understanding the behaviour of individuals and small organizations in making decisions on the allocation of limited resources. - CO2: explain what is meant by economic efficiency and the mechanism by which competitive markets lead to an efficient allocation of resources. - CO3: recognize that how markets fail to efficiently allocate resources in the presence of externalities, market power, and imperfect information.
+- CO1: have an in-depth understanding of consumer behaviour, cost curves and production behaviour. - CO2: explain what is meant by economic efficiency and the mechanism by which competitive markets lead to an efficient allocation of resources.

-Course Code: MECL-1171 Micro Economics-I
+Master of Arts (Economics) Semester - I Session 2021-22 Course Code: MECL-1171 Microeconomics-I